Skip to main content

 What This Bill Does

-If passed, the bill would authorize a senior property tax exemption for real property in Wilcox County owned by a person 65 or older, who lives in a single-family, owner-occupied home used as their principal residence for at least five years.
-The exemption would freeze the property's assessed value for the year before the exemption is first claimed, and it would continue as long as the home remains the principal residence.
-The owner could still receive homestead and other exemptions, and millage rate changes would still apply; additions after claiming the exemption would be taxed based on their value increase.
-The exemption could be claimed starting Oct 1, 2027 for the value as of Oct 1, 2026, by written request to the Wilcox County Revenue Commissioner between Oct 1 and Dec 31.
-The amendment, if ratified, would be incorporated into the Alabama Constitution and would require a majority vote to take effect.
+If passed, the measure lets eligible Wilcox County residents 65+ claim a senior property tax exemption on their real, single-family, owner-occupied home used as their principal residence.
+The exemption freezes the property's assessed value for the year prior to claiming it and lasts as long as the home remains the owner's principal residence and the owner continues to qualify for other exemptions.
+It does not change millage rates, but additions to the property after claiming the exemption will be taxed based on the increased value.
+The exemption can be claimed starting Oct 1, 2027 for the value as of Oct 1, 2026, by filing in writing with the Wilcox County Revenue Commissioner between Oct 1 and Dec 31.
+The measure would require voter ratification and, if approved, would become part of the Alabama Constitution.

 Who It Affects